-High-rise homes has always been part of the Malaysia’s urban landscape, where the form part of a solution to the problems of housing the urban poor.
+High-rise homes have always been part of modern Malaysia’s urban landscape, where they form part of a solution to the problems of housing the urban poor.
+One of the most common is the Program Perumahan Rakyat (PPR) or People’s Housing Program development by the government.
 Some of the earliest high-rise housing developments in the country are the Rifle Range flats in Penang and the Jalan Pekeliling Flats along Jalan Tun Razak in Kuala Lumpur, where industrialised or prefabricated building systems were used under the initiative by the Ministry of Housing and Local Government.

 This is a research project carried out in collaboration with Construction Research Institute of Malaysia (CREAM) a subsidiary of Construction Industry Development Board (CIDB)